 What is Children Come First?

-Children Come First is an educational corporation dedicated to cultivating a life-long love of learning among children and their families.
+Children Come First is a 501(c)3 educational nonprofit corporation dedicated to cultivating a life-long love of learning among children and their families.

 |

 Its purpose is to enrich the education of children as society's greatest asset in the 21st century and work with groups which are organized and operated for similar purposes.
-This work may take the form of publishing educational materials, conducting parent/teacher workshops, or producing special events such as e-fairs, cultural festivals, assembly programs, simulation games, author talks, or reading clubs.
-CCF works with both public and private schools and brings to their attention some of the best titles available for children and their parents.
-Every year our inventory is packed with award winning book titles and new releases.
-In the past we've teamed up with the Olympic Training Center, Gold Prospectors of Colorado, and the Cheyenne Mountain Zoo as well as many local authors to bring these programs to the schools in Colorado Springs. [
+This work may take the form of publishing educational materials, conducting training workshops, or producing special events such as simulation game presentations, author talks, writing groups, or reading clubs.
+In the past we've teamed up with the Olympic Training Center, Gold Prospectors of Colorado, and other nonprofit groups as well as many local authors to bring these programs to schools. [

 Top of Page]